 Scholarships and Bursaries

-- Katherine Houde was awarded $1500 from the John Rossiter Memorial Scholarship.
+- Katherine Dufresne was awarded $1500 from the John Rossiter Memorial Scholarship.

-- Brittany Follett was awarded $1500 from Medical Mart Atlantic.
+- Dan MacDonald was awarded $1000 from Medline/Medical Mart Atlantic.

-- Graeme Cheney was awarded $1500 from the Craig Desjardins Memorial Scholarship.
+- Krista Lane was awarded $1500 from the Craig Desjardins Memorial Scholarship.

-- Kathryn Wild was awarded $1000 from the Andrea Thompson Memorial Bursary.
+- Ernest Chan was awarded $1000 from the Andrea Thompson Memorial Bursary.

-- Julie Richard was awarded $1000 from the Michael Edward Steeves Memorial PCP Bursary.
+- Kristyn Smith was awarded $1000 from the Michael Edward Steeves Memorial PCP Bursary.

 The scholarship application process usually opens in April where candidates are given a month to submit their documents.
 The committee meets every May to review all applications and submissions.
 Finalists may be asked to participate in an interview with the scholarship committee to help in making a final decision.